 “Oh, I would know.
-We have some of those too, in our basement,” she said.
+We have some of those too, in our basement,” she replied offhandedly.

-“I guess I would call them lower astral entities.
-They are these little creatures who seem to be attached to our home.
+“I guess you could call them lower astral entities.
+They are these little creatures who are very attached to our home.
 I have done some work to keep them in the basement, but their attachment is so strong that I can’t seem to get rid of them,” she said.

 “What the fuck are they?”
-I asked, picturing Gremlins in 3-D glasses watching T.V. in a basement playroom.
+I asked, picturing Gremlins in 3-D glasses watching the television in a basement playroom.

-“Lord have mercy,” I said.
+“Lord have mercy,” I breathed.
 “Why are you still living in this house?”

 “The house is perfect for us, it just takes a little extra effort.
 And, honestly?
-I am a kind of beacon for these things.
-It really doesn’t matter where I live.
-Things find me.”
+I am sort of a beacon for these things.
+It really doesn’t matter where I live, they find me.”

 “What about your kids?”
 I asked.
 “Do they see anything?”

-“Well, they play with the cat,” she began which was just about the most macabre thing I had ever heard in my entire life.
+“Well, they play with the cat,” she began, which is just about the most macabre thing I had ever heard in my entire life.
 Allowing your triplets play with a ghost cat?
 Fucking ghoulish.

 “How so?”
-I ask, not wanting to know.
+I asked, not wanting to know.
 At all.

 “He is quite open to communication, and I just have to make sure that he isn’t, like, letting anything in.
 When he was really little he would stare at empty space as we were playing and then say things like, ‘Mama, that little girl’s dress is all wet, she says she fell into the pond,’ or he’d draw a picture of two stick figures lying on the ground in a forest and explain that they ate the wrong kind of berries.
 It just wasn’t stuff that a little kid could come up with on his own.”

-“He was disoriented and I was totally freaked out, so I set them up to watch television in the living room and went back and gathered the pages he had written.
-It was all sorts of nonsense.
-Some of the words I couldn’t decipher, but I could read some of them and they were tweeked.
-‘Revenge,’ was written over and over and I could kind of make out a story about a woman and her husband, ‘he’ll pay’ and “where’s the baby’ where two sentences I could make out.
+“‘Revenge,’ was written over and over and I could kind of make out a story about a woman and her husband, ‘he’ll pay’ and “where’s the baby’ where two sentences I could make out.
 One page just spelled out ‘revenge.’
 But it was, like, one line of R’s the next line of E’s, then V’s and so on.
 Written in crayon it looked psychotic.
-But I think a spirit had just communicated through him about something in her life.”
-She shrugged.
+But I think a spirit had just communicated through him about something in her life,” she said with a shrug.
 She actually shrugged her shoulders.
 After telling me this.
 Shrugged.

-“Peyton, that’s called automatic writing and it’s when a spirit possesses you so it can write through you,” I said.
+“Peyton, what you are describing is automatic writing.
+It happens when a spirit possesses someone so it can communicate through them,” I told her.